 Even though all the updates of a snapshot have been checkpointed successfully, the availability of this snapshot still depends on the consistency level provided by the cloud data service.
 The data services must provide at least "Monotonic-reads" consistency, so that LTMs can verify the visibility of the updates before claiming the snapshot is available.
 Bigtable and PNUTs support single-row transactions and thus provide the "Read-Your-Writes" consistency.
 Therefore, the snapshot is immediately available after writing all checkpoints back.
-Lastly, Amazon SimpleDB only supports eventual consistency, so it is impossible to guarantee the visibility of certain writes in the next read.
-Therefore, this feature cannot be applicable for cloud data services with eventual consistency only.
+Lastly, if the cloud data store supports only eventual consistency, it is impossible to guarantee the visibility of certain writes in the next read so this feature is not supported.

-6 Evaluation
+6 EVALUATION

-We demonstrate the scalability of CloudTPS by presenting the performance evaluation of a prototype implementation on top of two different families of scalable data layers: HBase running in our local DAS-3 cluster [23] and SimpleDB running in the Amazon Cloud.
-We then show that CloudTPS can recover from LTM failures and network partitions efficiently by presenting the throughput of CloudTPS under these failures.
-Lastly, we demonstrate the effectiveness of the memory management mechanism and discuss the tradeoff between system performance and buffer sizes.
+We demonstrate the scalability of CloudTPS by presenting the performance evaluation of a prototype implementation on top of two different families of scalable data layers: HBase running in our local DAS-3 cluster [12] and SimpleDB running in the Amazon Cloud.
+We also show that CloudTPS can recover from LTM failures and network partitions efficiently by presenting the throughput of CloudTPS under these failures.
+Lastly, we demonstrate the effectiveness of the memory management mechanism and discuss the trade-off between system performance and buffer sizes.